l90lpa/embedded_python_interpreter_example/README.md

-# Embedded Python Interpreter Example
+# PyBind11 Embedded Python Example

 This project contains an example of using `pybind11` to embedded the Python interpreter into a C++ program, and call python functons from C++.